arrow-kt/arrow-website/content/docs/learn/quickstart/index.md

 # <decorated-text icon={frontMatter.sidebar_custom_props.icon}>Quickstart</decorated-text>

 Arrow aims to be the _perfect companion_ to your Kotlin journey.
-That means it focuses on tasks most developers dealt with, like modifying data or managing resources.
+That means it focuses on tasks most developers deal with, like modifying data or managing resources.
 Given these aims, Arrow strives to provide _idiomatic_ solutions and integrate with core Kotlin concepts such as coroutines.

 Arrow is inspired by the great work made in other programming language communities, especially from _functional_, _data-oriented_ and _concurrent_ programming.
 This doesn't mean you need to know any of those ideas to use the libraries; Arrow exposes these concepts in ways that do not feel alien to Kotlin programmers.

 :::info Where to start?

 - Look at the [list of libraries](../quickstart/libs) and see how Arrow can help in your project
-- Our [summary](../summary) is designed to help you find your way in the Arrow ecosystem.
+- Our [summary](../summary) is designed to help you find your way in the Arrow ecosystem
-- Look at some [example projects](../projects) using Arrow in both frontend and backend.
+- Look at some [example projects](../projects) using Arrow in both frontend and backend
-- Learn about [design and architecture](../design) using functional and data-oriented programming concepts.
+- Learn about [design and architecture](../design) using functional and data-oriented programming concepts

 :::